BLACKROOSTER73/open-fleet-tracker-v2/README.md

 None of these are ever touched by a later `git pull`/Reinstall, because they're all listed in `.gitignore`.

-### 6. Start the server
+### 5. Start the server

 Start it from the panel.
 The Startup Command installs `pandas`/`requests` (a few seconds, since `opensky_api.py` is vendored and needs no separate install -- see the Module layout table above) and then runs `python3 fleet_tracker.py` exactly as it would from a plain terminal.

-### 7. Deploying updates later
+### 6. Deploying updates later

-Whenever you push new commits to GitHub:
+Whenever new updates get pushed to GitHub:

 1. Stop the server (optional, but avoids restarting mid-write).
 2. Click **Reinstall** on the server in the panel.
-This re-runs the Install Script, which does `git fetch` + `git reset --hard origin/<branch>` to pull your latest code, without touching `config.ini` or any other gitignored file.
+This re-runs the Install Script, which does `git fetch` + `git reset --hard origin/<branch>` to pull the latest code, without touching `config.ini` or any other gitignored file.
 3. Start the server again.
 The Startup Command reinstalls Python packages (fast if versions didn't change) and launches the updated